emrizo88/AI-Powered-Restaurant-Recommendation-System-with-Sentiment-Analysis-and-Big-Data-Processing/README.md

 How to Use:
 1. Clone the repository.
 2. Install required dependencies.
-3. Run the Flask application locally.
+3. Run the Flask application locally (Specifically app2.py).
 4. Access the web interface to input preferences and view recommendations.